-In order to find the main points of customer feedback, we scoured the internet for real reviews and opinions.
+To find the main points of customer feedback, we scoured the internet for real reviews and opinions.
 Overall, customers say:

-- Nuuly is a great place for trendy styles
+- Nuuly is a great place for trendy styles & brands

-- Rent the Runway is perfect for trying out high-end designers
+- Rent the Runway is perfect for trying out high-end designers at cheaper prices

 - Both brands are reliable and decently affordable

 - Nuuly is more affordable and versatile for daily life